ihucos/zpkg/README.md

 The heavy lifting is done by [plash](https://github.com/ihucos/plash).

 ## Installing Ubuntu/Debian packages is not working
-`Apt` needs setuid/setgid support.
+`apt` needs setuid/setgid support.
 For this to work for unprivileged users, you need to install newuidmap/newguidmap (possibly a package named `uidmap`).
 And have `/etc/subuid` and `/etc/subgid` with some subuids and subgids for your user (already there on Ubuntu)

 ## Why?
 There are too many package managers, so I wrote another one.